wjm666666/LMSSF/Readme.md

+# LMSFF

 ## Dataset
-    Download the CK+ dataset and RAVDESS and store them in data/dataset/* dataset/
+Download the CK+ dataset and RAVDESS and store them in data/dataset/*dataset/CK/
-            CK/
                 - anger
                 - contempt
                 - disgust